 - Make sure you use foil to line the pan and not parchment paper.
 On the broil setting, parchment can catch on fire or burn.

 - If you have extra glaze - save it and try using it on grilled meats or mix it into some stir-fried noodles!

 - For this recipe, I highly recommend using Chinese Eggplant or Indian Eggplant because it has a sweeter flavor to it.
-I find that Italian Eggplants have a bitterness to them (which you can remove by drawing out the moisture by sprinkling salt on it and washing it off) but the end result is still is not as sweet as the Chinese/Indian Eggplants.
+I find that Italian Eggplants have a bitterness to them (which you can remove by drawing out the moisture by sprinkling salt on it and washing it off) but the end result is still not as sweet as the Asian eggplants.